Streamer Flies

 The addition of a white marabou tail makes this muddler an even more attractive sculpin imitation for the biggest fish in the river.
 A variety of colors also make this muddler fly pattern useful for different light and water conditions.

-Sparkle Minnow, Cone Head, Sculpin
+Sparkle Minnow, Bead Head, Peacock

-Sparkle Minnow, Cone Head, Sculpin
+Sparkle Minnow, Bead Head, Peacock

 The Sparkle Minnow is a baitfish/sculpin imitation so effective that it can almost feel like cheating.
-There's really no wrong way to fish it .it works under an indicator as a dead-drifted streamer, banged against the banks and aggressively stripped, or even on the swing.
+There's really no wrong way to fish it; it works under an indicator as a dead-drifted streamer, banged against the banks and aggressively stripped, or even on the swing.

 fly fishing outdoors sports bass fishing water sports freshwater fishing fishing fishing gear